Anna's Archive: Account system and download speeds

 Anna's Archive offers high-speed access to its full collection via SFTP to groups training large language models (LLMs) in exchange for large contributions of money or data.
-It said it provided such access to about 30 companies as of January 2025, primarily based in China, including both LLM companies and data brokers.
-DeepSeek's VL model was trained on data from the site.
+It said it provided such access to about 30 companies (primarily based in China) as of January 2025, including both LLM companies and data brokers.
+DeepSeek's VL model was partly trained on ebook data from the site.
 Some lawyers have criticized claims that this constitutes fair use under US copyright law, citing precedent for the importance of market harm.